CW: direct mention of heavy stuff (no details), dick talk (penises)

 Many formally organized associations have copious amounts of policy and etiquette intended to “make everyone feel welcome” and foster a “family-friendly” environment, which is all to the good, but despite this, they have not completely gotten rid of creeps—and they probably won't be able to, because creeps can always learn the right rhetoric.

-I hardly think that easygoing attitudes would get rid of creeps – and in fact, I imagine that a rapid and comprehensive embrace of easygoing attitudes might even encourage a few of them (which, alas, might provoke a reaction).
-But the point, for me, isn't to reform established naturist spaces anyway.
-I want to create new spaces, for people like me or like people I hang out with.
+I hardly think that easygoing attitudes re: sexuality would get rid of creeps – and in fact, I imagine that a rapid and comprehensive embrace of such attitudes might even encourage some of them!
+This, in turn, could lead to worse outcomes.
+I don't know.
+Fortunately, though, I am not out to reform established naturist spaces, because I want to create new spaces, for people like me or like the people I like to hang out with.

-I would love it if these spaces emerged from the anarchist movement, which is itself besot by various sorts of sex politics (and politics about bodies) that I think are imperfect, a little too dogmatic, and maybe a bit prudish.
-But I don't even really take issue with the ideas, which I presume to be on point in some of their more central critiques, even if some extrapolations are off the mark.
-What bothers me is that, no matter their internal points of disagreement with one another, anti-sexual ideas together – and in concert with the law in most of North America, which is probably the more important factor – give rise to an intellectual and cultural climate among anarchists that serves to suppress a worthwhile practice of nudism from emerging among them.
+I would love it if nudity-optional spaces emerged from within the anarchist movement, which is itself besot by various sorts of sex politics (and politics about bodies) that I think are imperfect, a little too dogmatic, and maybe a bit prudish.
+But I don't even really take issue with these ideas, which I presume to be on point in some of their more central critiques, even if some extrapolations are off the mark.
+What bothers me is that, no matter their internal points of disagreement with one another, anti-sexual ideas as an ensemble – and in concert with the law in most of North America, which is probably the more important factor – give rise to an intellectual and cultural climate among anarchists that serves to suppress a worthwhile practice of nudism from emerging among them.